-Communicating who you are, why you are a terrific person, and your strengths
+Communicating who you are: Why you are a terrific person and what are your strengths

 Developing a personal brand: What’s important to you, some of the challenges you’ve faced and how you overcame them.

 Preparing an elevator speech: For interviews and networking

-Presenting yourself through how you dress, act (body language), and what you post on social media
+Presenting yourself: How you dress and act (body language) and what you post on social media

 Effective workplace communications: Anticipating solutions for on-the-job challenges and how to deal with conflict

 Setting financial goals and developing a budget Understanding the emotional component to spending/saving

-Budgeting apps and how they can help you achieve your goals
+Budgeting apps: To help you achieve your financial goals

-Banking do’s and don’ts; banks v currency exchanges, what to expect from your banking relationship
+Banking do’s and don’ts; Banks v currency exchanges, what to expect from your banking relationship

 Writing for Renewal: Guided free-writing for self-discovery, greater confidence and employment preparation

 Reflecting on my uniqueness – “Who I Am” or “Where I’m From”